asemshaath/database-backup-utility/README.md

 # Afterchive - A Database Backup Orchestrator

 A work-in-progress **Database Backup Utility Orchestrator** for safe and reliable database backups.

-Currently, the tool is **early-stage** and requires configuration through command-line arguments.
+Currently, the tool is **early-stage** and many features are in development.

 ---
 ## Overview

-When I was a software engineer at Hughes, I used to write shell scripts that was heavily backing up data.
-Therefore, I wanted to build this tool that will be helpful with managing databases between machine and cloud storage.
+When I was a software engineer at Hughes, I used to write shell scripts that was heavily backing up databases in orchestrated manner.
+Therefore, I wanted to build this tool that will be helpful with managing databases backups between machine and cloud storage.
 The tool is open source to support other engineers.

 ![alt text](.media/image.png)